navattic.identify({ email: user.email })

 Assigning the right people to the right parts of the RFP is crucial for an efficient and accurate evaluation.
 Instead of having everyone weigh in on everything, assign specific sections to team members based on their expertise.
 This keeps everyone focused and saves valuable time.
 To get the most honest feedback, have each person score their assigned sections individually before discussing as a group.
 This approach prevents one strong opinion from swaying the entire team and ensures you get a well-rounded assessment.
 A smart allocation strategy not only streamlines the process but also leads to a much stronger, more competitive proposal.

-Tools and Methods to Simplify RFP Analysis
+Work Smarter: Tools to Simplify RFP Analysis

 Manually sifting through every RFP is a massive time sink, and it’s easy for important details to fall through the cracks.
 The right tools and methods don’t just speed up the process; they help you make smarter, more consistent decisions.
 By systemizing your analysis, you can move from feeling overwhelmed by documents to confidently identifying the opportunities that are truly worth your team’s effort.
 These approaches help you focus your energy where it counts, ensuring you’re not just responding to more RFPs, but responding to the right ones.